top of page

 The E-8's

 E-8 experts Roger and Dwayne Fuehring (sons of the late Bill Fuehring who was instrumental in forming the national Rail Passenger Car Association) were on hand to check them over and fire them up.
 However, having not been operated in the previous 3 years, the E-8’s needed a good deal of maintenance and service.
-The units were stored in Lockport for a couple of years and are now stored in Medina, where they are undergoing restoration as time and funds permit.
+The units were stored in Lockport for a couple of years and are now stored in Medina.

 In early August 2007 the Fuehring brothers were back in Lockport assisting with the servicing necessary to bring these units up to FRA maintenance standards for return to active duty on the “Erie Canal Excursions” between Medina and Lockport, NY.
 New motor brushes and a pair of bolster shims have been installed.
 One replacement governor has been installed and checked out.
 Most of the FRA 92-day inspections have been completed.